jennifer184/Jennifer184/README.md

 <h3>About Me:</h3>

 - Aspiring Computer Scientist
-- Working on a Masters in Computer Science at University of Tennessee
+- Working on a Masters in Computer Science at the University of Tennessee
 - Bachelor's in Computer Science at Colorado State University